top of page

 Hazel's Annual Car Show

-Project Objective: Increase foot traffic by providing on-brand entertainment to customers and the community.
+Project Objective: Increase foot traffic by providing themed entertainment to customers and the community.

-Event execution includes tent/table/parking lot setup, coning off traffic from a few entrances and exits, and directing vendor setup for the food, DJ, and sponsor.
-I assign scheduled staff assistants to be in charge of registering vehicles as they arrive, either directing them to the Hazel's tent for registration or going to them.
-If car show participants stay at least two hours, they receive a Hazel's gift card.
-Those are tracked via the registration form and kept in a lock-box with one of the assisting employees for the duration of the event.
-I developed a registration form that allows for Hazel's team members to discreetly track the distribution of gift cards while collecting contact information to reach out to participants for the following year's show.
-During the event, I'm continuously monitoring vendor and customer needs, making sure beverages and prizes are stocked, questions answered, etc. Some years I would have hourly raffle prizes for all in attendance, anyone stopping by the Hazel's tent would be given a few raffle tickets to be entered into the prizes and on the hour, the DJ and I would select and announce the winner.
+Event execution included tent/table/parking lot setup, coning off traffic from a few entrances and exits, and directing vendor setup for the food, DJ, and sponsor.
+I directed the assisting team members to be in charge of registering vehicles as they arrive.
+I created a registration form that allows for Hazel's team members to track the distribution of show-car participation gift cards while collecting contact information to reach out to participants for future shows.
+During the event, I'd be continuously monitoring vendor and customer needs, making sure beverages and prizes are stocked, questions answered, staff take required breaks, etc. Some years I would have hourly raffle prizes for all in attendance, anyone stopping by the Hazel's tent would be given a few raffle tickets to be entered into the prizes and on the hour, the DJ and I would select and announce the winner.
 Other years it would be one grand prize, with the winner drawn near the end of the event.
-From beginning to end, I help direct traffic, allowing show cars through the coned off sections, assist with parking directions, running from one of end of the parking lot to the other, and being the main point of contact for any questions.
-Because I improved targeted ads, added advertising avenues, and included more activities and prizes, the attendance of both car showing participants and attendees increased every year by at least 20%.
+From beginning to end, I would direct traffic, adapting to allocating more space when more show cars arrived than expected, often running from one of end of the parking lot to the other, and being the main point of contact for any questions.
+Because of improved targeted ads, additional advertising avenues, and providing more interactive activities, the attendance of both car showing participants and attendees increased every year by at least 20%.

 Deliverables: Free food, drinks, games, prizes, and entertainment for customers, gift cards for car show participants, and ad assets.

-TL;DR: A staple Hazel's signature event that went on even during COVID (always outdoors), highlights the community participation and appreciation for Hazel's events.
+TL;DR: A staple Hazel's signature event that continued even during COVID (always outdoors), highlights the community participation and appreciation for Hazel's events.

 IMG_20200621_104409.jpg

-2020 Car Show with record turnout, four full rows of the lot were full of show cars, and Truly (sponsor) gave away great prizes!
+2020 Car Show with record turnout, four full rows of the lot were full of show cars!
+Photo Credit: Sean Oliver

 image_edited.jpg

-Another view of the 2020 show, with four rows of show cars.
+Another view of the 2020 show from the store roof.

 Photo Credit: Sean Oliver